Learn more about Pediatricians

 Pediatricians may also be known by the following names: pediatric physician, pediatric doctor, children’s doctor, primary care doctor, kids doctor, and primary care physician.

-There are 543 specialists practicing Pediatrics in Kansas with an overall average rating of 4.0 stars.
-There are 48 hospitals in Kansas with affiliated Pediatrics specialists, including Overland Park Regional Medical Center, Wesley Medical Center and AdventHealth Shawnee Mission.
+There are 549 specialists practicing Pediatrics in New Mexico with an overall average rating of 4.0 stars.
+There are 42 hospitals in New Mexico with affiliated Pediatrics specialists, including San Juan Regional Medical Center, Presbyterian Hospital and CHRISTUS St. Vincent Regional Medical Center.